yandex-cloud/docs/en/managed-mongodb/operations/databases.md

 1. Select the **Databases** tab.
 1. Click **Add**.
 1. Enter the DB name and click **Add**.
-1. Don't forget to [grant access](cluster-users.md#updateuser) to the newly created database to a cluster user (available only through CLI and API).
+1. Make sure you [grant permission](cluster-users.md#updateuser) to access the created DB to the appropriate cluster user (currently available only via the CLI and API).

 **[!TAB CLI]**